unruledboy/SyncRoo/README.md

   -d, --Database        The database connection string.

-  -r, --Rule            The rule to determine whether a file should be copied or not: standard, newer, larger.
+  -r, --Rule            (Default: standard) The rule to determine whether a file should be copied or not: standard, newer, larger.

+  -l, --Limits          The limits to determine whether a file should be copied or not: min/max size, min/max date.

   -a, --AutoTeardown    (Default: false) Automatically teardown intermediate resources.